gabalfa/open-spot-expo/README.md

 - It shows information about distance and a suggested path to arrive at the spot.

 ## What is cooking?
-Currently, I'm working around new features, such as:
+I'm working on new features, such as:
 - Show a summary of open spots grouped by sports.
 - Publish an APK from EAS (expo application services), I have trouble for setup the environment variables related to Firebase.
 - The user is able to add open spots, this needs an IA implementation to analyse user inputs such as images and text.